 The point is to find and consider your options with every block you have.

 Shovel app makes it easy to fine-tune your minutes.
 You can just drag things around and see exactly how it affects your study time.
 We also have a slider that lets you set what you think is your own personal useful minimum study time block.

 I’m going to repeat it often: minutes matter in college.
 Find and make the most of them.

 Most calendars are useless.
 They just show you what you already know – when you have things to do.

 For planning purposes, we really aren’t interested in where you have things to do.
 We want to know where you don’t have things to do.
 Our goal here is to make a study plan.
 That requires knowing study time.

 How do you know it’s study time?

 Well, you’ve entered every class, activity, and meal.
 You’ve excluded your Me Time where you know you won’t study.
 You’ve considered every small block of time to see if you can use it.
-What’s left should be all of the time that you can use for study.
+What’s left should be all of the time you can use for studying.

 This exercise isn’t about finding how much time you CAN use for study, it’s really about how much you WILL use for study.
 That means in your study spot, head down, committed Study Time.
 You can’t make a plan around anything else.

 Commitment is the hardest part and it’s where most students drop the ball.